The Pipeline

 Note

-Gain more control over reading files through adding a RawPipe to Pipeline.raw.
+Gain more control over reading files by adding a 'raw' entry with a RawSource to Pipeline.raw.

 By default, events are loaded from all stim channels; use this parameter to restrict events to one or several stim channels.